strowk/foxy-contexts/README.md

 With this approach you can easily colocate call/read/get logic and definitions of your tools/resources/prompts in a way that every tool/resource/prompt is placed in a separate place, but related code is colocated.

-Here is list of features that are already implemented and that are planned:
+Here is list of features that are already implemented:

 - [x] Base (lifecycle/ping)
-- [ ] Progress (planned)
 - [x] Stdio Transport
 - [x] SSE Transport
 - [x] Tools
 - [x] Package toolinput helps define tools input schema and validate arriving input
 - [x] Resources - static
 - [x] Resources - dynamic via Resource Providers
-- [ ] Resources - dynamic via Resource Templates (planned)
-- [ ] Resource Templates completion (planned)
-- [ ] Resource subscriptions
 - [x] Prompts
 - [x] Prompts Completion
 - [x] Functional Testing package foxytest
 - [x] Simple building of your MCP server with the power of Dependency Injection

+And these are planned:

+- [ ] Progress (planned)
+- [ ] Resources - dynamic via Resource Templates (planned)
+- [ ] Resource Templates completion (planned)
+- [ ] Resource subscriptions
 - [ ] Logging via MCP (planned)
 - [ ] Sampling (planned)
 - [ ] Roots (planned)